 The simple fact is Gov. David Ige and Mayor Kirk Caldwell have been late on putting proclamations and orders in place.
 I believe the effort of protecting the people has been a priority on all levels.
 Our elected officials could have been more proactive earlier in the pandemic season to protectively allow tourism to continue.

-The fact that Hawaii has the lowest cases and yet we are the most locked down state shows and proves the poor decisions that our “trusted” elected officials have made to keep our economy afloat.
 Businesses have closed and jobs have been cut due to this pandemic and the facts prove COVID-19 is no deadlier then our yearly flu.